microsoft/PartsUnlimitedMRP/docs/_posts/2018-01-01-2001x-PandP-PythonCI.md

 - Python Virtualenv to create an isolated environment for our application
 - Unittest: A unit testing framework for Python
 - Github: A web-based Git version control repository hosting service
-- CircleCI: A hosted continuous integration testing tool integrated with code management services such as GitHub
+- TravisCI: A hosted continuous integration testing tool integrated with code management services such as GitHub

 This is the structure of our code: